RocketMan/zookeeper/docs/Albums.md

 `api/v1/album/:id`.
 Delete will fail if the album has reviews, or if it has ever been in the a-file or has charted.
 X-APIKEY authentication required; you must belong to the 'm' group.

+## Print Queue

+The album printer queue can be accessed and managed via the 'printq' pseudo-relation.
+Requests are as follows:

+* `GET api/v1/album/printq` - retrieves collection of albums in the user's print queue
+* `POST api/v1/album/:id/printq` - adds album with tag :id to the print queue
+* `DELETE api/v1/album/:id/printq` - removes album with tag :id from the print queue

+If you wish, you may also use the endpoint `api/v1/album/:id/relationships/printq` for the POST and DELETE methods.
+The request and response semantics, as well as the server action are the same.

+All requests require X-APIKEY authentication, and you must belong to the 'm' group.

+Upon success, POST and DELETE return an HTTP `204 No Content` response.

+The POST request will fail if the album is already in the user's queue.